-Owned by Utah State University, SDL’s mission includes enhancing the education and development of scientists and engineers and employs ~100 college students at any given time.
-SDL is excited to be involved with the Spaceport America Cup and the Intercollegiate Rocket Engineering Competition (IREC), focusing on the payload portion of the competition.
-After all, in reality there’s no reason to launch a rocket unless there’s a payload!
-SDL is offering $1,500 in cash prizes to teams that produce meaningful payloads. |
+SDL’s mission includes inspiring, educating, and engaging tomorrow’s workforce through a variety of real-life, hands-on experiences such as ESRA’s International Rocket Engineering Competition (IREC).
+In addition, SDL employs ~130 college students.
+SDL is excited to be involved with IREC and to sponsor the payload portion of the competition.
+After all, there’s no reason to launch a rocket unless there’s a payload!
+SDL is offering $2,250 in cash prizes to teams that produce meaningful payloads. |

 Objective: Encourage participants to create payloads that accomplish a relevant function and provide useful learning opportunities.